 - Life insurance with critical illness is, however, cheaper than 2 standalone policies

-- The more illnesses covered by your policy, the higher your premiums
+- The more illnesses covered by your policy, the higher your premium

-- The larger the sum insured/pay out, the higher your premiums
+- The larger the sum insured/pay out, the higher your premium

-- Being a smoker will increase the cost of your premiums.
+- Being a smoker will increase the cost of your premium.

 Your critical illness cover will be priced based on the information you provide.
 So, although it may be tempting to hide facts about your health, it is important you are honest.
 Failure to disclose accurate information may affect a future claim.